falconry/falcon/doc/user/intro.rst

 Introduction
 ============

 Falcon is a minimalist, high-performance web framework for building web services and app backends with Python.
-It's WSGI-based, and works great with Python 2.6, Python 2.7, Python 3.3, and PyPy, giving you a wide variety of deployment options.
+It's WSGI-based, and works great with Python 2.6, Python 2.7, Python 3.3, Python 3.4 and PyPy, giving you a wide variety of deployment options.

 Yet Another Framework